Saddingtown is a name that came to England

 Early Notables of the Saddingtown family (pre 1700)

-Another 21 words (2 lines of text) are included under the topic Early Saddingtown Notables in all our PDF Extended History products and printed products wherever possible.
+.
+He was among the earliest adherents to the system of John Reeve (1608-1658) and...
+Another 36 words (3 lines of text) are included under the topic Early Saddingtown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Saddingtown family to the New World and Oceana

 To escape the uncertainty of the political and religious uncertainty found in England

 , many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Saddingtowns were some of the first of the immigrants to arrive in North America: Jonas Saddington who settled in Virginia in 1637; Thomas Saddington settled in Philadelphia, Pennsylvania in 1880.

 Saddingtown Family Crest Products

 - ^ Williams, Dr Ann.
 And G.H.
 Martin, Eds., Domesday Book A Complete Translation.
 London: Penguin, 1992.
 Print.
 (ISBN 0-141-00523-8)

 - ^ Mills, A.D., Dictionary of English Place-Names.
 Oxford: Oxford University Press, 1991.
 Print.
 (ISBN 0-19-869156-4)